 We want to help you learn all about more knots than you can imagine!

 To view the video directions on tying the knot, just CLICK on the name.

-How to tie an Alpine Butterfly Loop
+Alpine Butterfly Loop

 The Alpine Butterfly Loop is forms a loop mid-line.
 The loop can take equal loads on both ends of the fishing line, and on the loop.
 The alpine butterfly loop can be used to attach droppers or to make several different bait rigs.

-How to tie an Alpine Butterfly Knot
+Alpine Butterfly Knot